Fiber Optic Internet Resources

 There are two basic methods for distributing fiber-optic networks.
 Shared and direct fiber optics.
 Most commonly used method for fiber distribution is shared.
 Fiber cable leaves the central office and are shared by many customers until the cable reaches the residential neighborhood or business park.
 Once the cable reaches a point close to the customer, the cable is split individually.

 The two methods of share distribution are Active Optical Network (AON) and Passive Optical Network (PON).
 AON technology uses an electrically powered network to distribute signals to routers and switches in the field.
 This is a very similar design as most common local area networks.
 PON technology uses multi-point FTTP network architecture which is unpowered.

 Optical splitters enable PON fiber connections to serve up 128 customers.
-Most Seattle area ISPs deliver triple-play voice, video and data services over direct or hybrid fiber optic networks.
+Most Las Vegas area ISPs deliver triple-play voice, video and data services over direct or hybrid fiber optic networks.
 Using Ethernet point-to-point (PPoE) via fiber optics has become a standard deployment method in the United States.

 Fiber connections offer high-bandwidth and flexibility.
 Transmitting voice over fiber is normally done via Voice Over IP (VoIP) using VoIP Phones.
 The cost-effective way of using a fiber connection is via the Ethernet protocol.
 Ethernet is the most widely used technology in local area and wide area network systems.

 Fiber cable can transport voice T1 circuits, DS-0 carrier connections, and other legacy voice technologies.
 ISPs offer Class of Service (CoS) over fiber optic connections.
 CoS ensures voice service priority.
 When configuring fiber optics, always consider data traffic priorities for real-time voice and video.